rishal546/JWT-Vulnerable-Lab/README.md

 > - Unzip the file
 > - Use python command to run app.py
-> - Open the link mentioned
+> - Open the link mentioned after running to open the lab

 ### Run command